Twipped/InterviewThis/README.md

 ## System & Network Administration / IT Operations

 - Do you use a configuration management tool?
 (Puppet, Chef, cfengine, Ansible)
-  - Why was it choosen?
+  - Why was it chosen?
   - Is its use accepted throughout your IT staff?

 - Are configurations version controlled?